jfpaliga/CVD-predictor/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+#### Exploratory Data Analysis Notebook

-- The code for the histogram/QQ plots and PPS score heatmaps were taken from the Code Institute "Churnometer" walkthrough project.
+* The code for the histogram/QQ plots and PPS score heatmaps were taken from the Code Institute "Churnometer" walkthrough project.

-- Other bits of code used from Code Institute, check all notebooks.
+#### Data Cleaning Notebook
+* The custom function for checking the effect of data cleaning on distribution was taken from the Code Institute "Data Analytics Packages - ML: feature-engine" module.

+#### Feature Engineering Workbook
+* The custom function for analysing transformations during feature engineering was taken from the Code Institute "Data Analytics Packages - ML: feature-engine" module.

+#### Modelling And Evaluation Notebook
-- The parameters to optimise and related values were taken from Abhishek Thakur's ["Approaching (Almost) Any Machine Learning Problem"](https://www.linkedin.com/pulse/approaching-almost-any-machine-learning-problem-abhishek-thakur/) post on LinkedIn and Jason Brownlee's [Machine Learning Mastery](https://machinelearningmastery.com/hyperparameters-for-classification-machine-learning-algorithms/) website.
+* Abhishek Thakur's ["Approaching (Almost) Any Machine Learning Problem"](https://www.linkedin.com/pulse/approaching-almost-any-machine-learning-problem-abhishek-thakur/) post on LinkedIn and Jason Brownlee's [Machine Learning Mastery](https://machinelearningmastery.com/hyperparameters-for-classification-machine-learning-algorithms/) website were both used to help define the hyperparameter values used for optimisation.

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site
-- The images used for the gallery page were taken from this other open-source site
+* The custom function for carrying out hyperparameter optimisation was taken from the Code Institute "Data Analytics Packages - ML: Scikit-learn" module.
+* The custom function for displaying the confusion matrix and analysing model performance was taken from the Code Institute "Data Analytics Packages - ML: Scikit-learn" module.

+#### Streamlit Dashboard
+* The multi-page class was taken from the Code Institute "Data Analysis & Machine Learning Toolkit" streamlit lessons.

 ## Acknowledgements